Skip to Content

 12. Bullmastiff

-Highlights: Loving, Devoted, Courageous
+Highlights: Loving, Devoted, Brave

 However, when it comes to obedience training, they may not be so cooperative.
 Bullmastiffs have been called “tremendously strong and stubborn.”
+They may obey and train out of their love for their owners, but there’s never a guarantee.

 The 11 “Dumbest” Dog Breeds